 Offered throughout the District.
 For information in Green Bay: (920) 498-5444.
 For information in Marinette: (715) 735-9361.
 For information in Sturgeon Bay: (920) 746-4900.
-Toll-free: (888) 385-6982.
+Toll-Free: (888) 385-6982.

 EMT Intermediate Technician students are Wisconsin licensed EMT-Basics seeking to upgrade their skills to the EMT Intermediate Technician level.
-EMT Intermediate Technician students perform emergency patient care, basic life support, limited advanced life support in compliance with the Wisconsin scope of practice including transport of injured and ill patients to hospital emergency departments.
+An EMT Intermediate Technician performs pre-hospital patient care for the ill and injured on board a licensed EMT Intermediate Technican ambulance service.
+These skills are performed and compliant with the Wisconsin scope of practice.